-On Building a Reusable Twitter Corpus Richard McCreadie, Ian Soboroff, Jimmy Lin, Craig Macdonald, Iadh Ounis, Dean McCullough University of Glasgow, Glasgow G12 8QQ, UK National Institute of Science and Technology, MD 20899, USA University of Maryland, MD 20742, USA ABSTRACT The Twitter real-time information network is the subject of research for information retrieval tasks such as real-time search.
+On Building a Reusable Twitter Corpus Richard McCreadie, Ian Soboroff, Jimmy Lin, Craig Macdonald, Iadh Ounis, Dean McCullough University of Glasgow, G12 8QQ Glasgow, UK National Institute of Science and Technology, MD 20899, USA University of Maryland, MD 20742, USA ABSTRACT The Twitter real-time information network is the subject of research for information retrieval tasks such as real-time search.
 However, so far, reproducible experimentation on Twitter data has been impeded by restrictions imposed by the Twitter terms of service.
-In this paper, we detail a new methodology for building and distributing Twitter corpora, developed through collaboration between the Text REtrieval Conference (TREC) and Twitter.
-In particular, we detail how the first publicly available Twitter corpus - referred to as Tweets2011 - was distributed via lists of tweet identifiers and dedicated tweet crawling software.
-Furthermore, we analyse whether this distribution approach remains robust over time, as tweets in the corpus are removed by users.
-Tweets2011 was successfully used by 58 participating groups for the TREC 2011 Microblog track, and our results attest to the robustness of the crawling methodology over time.
+In this paper, we detail a new methodology for legally building and distributing Twitter corpora, developed through collaboration between the Text REtrieval Conference (TREC) and Twitter.
+In particular, we detail how the first publicly available Twitter corpus referred to as Tweets2011 - was distributed via lists of tweet identifiers and specialist tweet crawling software.
+Furthermore, we analyse whether this distribution approach remains robust over time, as tweets in the corpus are removed either by users or Twitter itself.
+Tweets2011 was successfully used by 58 participating groups for the TREC 2011 Microblog track, while our results attest to the robustness of the crawling methodology over time.
 Categories and Subject Descriptors: H.3.3 [Information Storage & Retrieval]: Information Search & Retrieval General Terms: Experimentation, Performance Keywords: Twitter, Corpus Creation, Reproducibility 1.
 INTRODUCTION Twitter is a communications platform on which users can send short, 140-character messages, called "tweets", to their "followers" (other users who subscribe to those messages).
 Conversely, users can receive tweets from people they follow via a number of mechanisms, including web clients, mobile clients, and SMS.
-As of Spring 2011, Twitter has over 140 million active users worldwide, who collectively post over 340 million tweets per day.
-Twitter is an active research area in the information retrieval (IR) field [1].
+As of Fall 2011, Twitter has over 100 million active users worldwide, who collectively post over 250 million tweets per day [1].
+Twitter is an active research area in the information retrieval (IR) field.
 However, previously it has not been possible to build and distribute reusable tweet corpora due to restrictions placed upon researchers by Twitter's terms of service.
-Indeed, this has resulted in two prior unsuccessful attempts to share Twitter data by Stanford and Edinburgh universities.
+Indeed, this has resulted in terminations of two prior attempts to share Twitter data by Stanford and Edinburgh universities.
 The Text REtrieval Conference (TREC) is a workshop series that aims to improve the state of the art in information access task effectiveness through building sharable test collections.
 Beginning in 2011, TREC ran the Microblog track Copyright is held by the author/owner(s).
 SIGIR'12, August 12-16, 2012, Portland, Oregon, USA.
 ACM 978-1-4503-1472-5/12/08.